sebnitu/vrembem/docs/collections/_blocks/modal.md

 ---
 title: Modal
+desc: "A component for changing the mode of a page to complete a critical task.
+This is usually used in conjunction with the Dialog component to make modal dialogs."
 ---

-# modal

-<p class="text_lead">A component for changing the mode of a page to complete a critical task.
-This is usually used in conjunction with the Dialog component to make modal dialogs.</p>

 ## `modal`